saifulaija/job-bazar/README.md

 - You can find many kinds of job to apply.
 - You can allow to apply multiple jobs at the same time.
 - You can also overview  the applied job.
+*  it takes an array of featured job as a prop
+* It display first 4 item

 # Live Link The Website